enatsek/Debian-Ubuntu/s2svpn.md

 <details markdown="1">
 <summary>
-2. Generate Keypairs
+2. Generate Key Pairs
 </summary>

 ---

-We need to create public/private keypairs for both wireguard servers.
+We need to create public/private key pairs for both WireGuard servers.
-While installing take notes of them, we're going to use them on configuration files.
+Take note of the generated keys, as we will use them in the configuration files.

-You can delete or backup them after using in configurations Run on net1-1 and net2-1
+You can delete or back up the key files after using them in the configurations.

+Run on **net1-1** and **net2-1**:

 ```
 wg genkey | tee privatekey | wg pubkey > publickey